jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   .. code-block:: python

-    E    TypeError: 'NoneType' object is not callable
+    TypeError: 'NoneType' object is not callable

 * I change the definition of the ``subtract`` variable to make it callable